If your relationship feels strained or tired, try using exercises for emotional connection to rejuvenate and strengthen your bond.

 - You are important.

-Since asking and answering these questions that are the crux of our relationships and our emotional wellbeing happens subtly and almost unconsciously, it can take practice to improve the communication within a romantic couple.
-The following emotionally focused therapy exercises are built around answering those questions for each other.
+Asking and answering these four questions are the crux of our relationships and our emotional wellbeing.
+Since it happens subtly, and almost unconsciously, it can take practice to improve the communication within a romantic couple.
+The following exercises for emotional connection come from Emotionally Focused Therapy (EFT) and are built around answering those questions for each other.

 1. Slow Down